jouellnyc/Porsche_L9110/README.md

 ## Pain Points
 - Not everything went smoothly, the l9110 motor drivers went up in smoke - https://github.com/orgs/micropython/discussions/15938
 - Don't try to troubleshoot when you are too tired - I made mistakes but learned more about the L298N (despite it's size and voltage drop, it works pretty well) - https://forums.raspberrypi.com/viewtopic.php?t=377361
+- I simplified the api by simply using one l9110.

 ## Credits
 - IR code used from https://github.com/peterhinch/micropython_ir/tree/master